El Mundo · White Paper

 3. The El Mundo approach

-El Mundo makes three commitments, supported by a two-tier topology.
+El Mundo makes three commitments, supported by a topology in two tiers.

 Three commitments

-(1) Append-only ledgers.
-The three ledgers — observed, derived, administrative — accept new entries; they never alter or erase old ones.
+(1) Ledgers that only append.
+The three ledgers, whether observed, derived, or administrative, accept new entries; they never alter or erase old ones.
 A Posta written at the moment a sensor sampled is the Posta forever.
 An Asiento sealed under a Plan de Cuentas at a Cierre is the Asiento forever, even after the Plan de Cuentas itself has been superseded.
-A Cabildo entry is the Cabildo entry forever — including the Cabildo entry that records a tenant's later request to add an exclusion.
+A Cabildo entry is the Cabildo entry forever, including the Cabildo entry that records a tenant's later request to add an exclusion.

-(2) Methodology-versioned derivations.
-When the methodology changes — new regulatory rule, new business interpretation, new analytical model — a new Plan de Cuentas version is registered through the Cabildo, the predecessor is atomically deactivated, and the same operational data may be re-derived under the new methodology.
+(2) Derivations versioned by methodology.
+When the methodology changes, whether through a new regulatory rule, a new business interpretation, or a new analytical model, a new Plan de Cuentas version is registered through the Cabildo, the predecessor is atomically deactivated, and the same operational data may be re-derived under the new methodology.
 Both the original Asientos and the re-derived Asientos coexist permanently.
 The platform never silently changes a methodology under a customer's feet.
-The lifecycle-state model that governs this discipline is described in §6 and is committed in D-021.
+The lifecycle state model that governs this discipline is described in §6 and is committed in D-021.

-(3) Attested exports.
-Every export from the platform — to a customer's data lake, to a regulator's reporting system, to a counterparty in a royalty dispute — passes through the Mercado (the data-exchange surface) under a contract that is itself recorded in the Cabildo, and carries a Testimonio the recipient can verify.
-In Mode 1 (the platform default per D-019), the Testimonio is an internal certificate.
-In Mode 2 (opt-in per tenant, also from day one per D-019), the Testimonio includes a Merkle inclusion proof and a public-chain transaction hash, which the recipient can verify without trusting RCI.
+(3) Exports attested cryptographically.
+Every export from the platform, whether to a customer's data lake, to a regulator's reporting system, or to a counterparty in a royalty dispute, passes through the Mercado, the surface for data exchange, under a contract that is itself recorded in the Cabildo, and carries a Testimonio the recipient can verify.
+In Mode 1, the platform default per D-019, the Testimonio is an internal certificate.
+In Mode 2, opt-in per tenant and also available from day one per D-019, the Testimonio includes a Merkle inclusion proof and a transaction hash on a public chain, which the recipient can verify without trusting RCI.

-The two-tier topology of El Mundo — field tier (Campo) on the left, cloud tier (Pueblo or Campamento) on the right, connected by Senderos — is rendered in the vocabulary scope and coherence diagram.
+The topology of El Mundo in two tiers, with the field tier or Campo on the left and the cloud tier or Pueblo or Campamento on the right, connected by Senderos, is rendered in the vocabulary scope and coherence diagram.

-The field tier is the Campo — the customer's physical site.
-A Baqueano (the field-tier software, named for the historical Argentine guide who lived in the terrain rather than being parachuted into it) runs on Aperos (the field-tier hardware: embedded board, antennas, sensor interfaces, power conditioning).
-The Baqueano observes operational reality through Rastros (its perceptive layer — protocol decoding, timestamp resolution, UoM preservation, provenance assembly).
-Multiple Baqueanos at one site cooperate as a Cuadrilla — a peer mesh implemented over NATS clustering with JetStream (D-006), providing at-least-once delivery and idempotent replay across reconnections.
-Across many sites, a Capataz (fleet-management agent) coordinates many Baqueanos vertically.
+The field tier is the Campo, the customer's physical site.
+A Baqueano is the software in the field tier, named for the historical Argentine guide who lived in the terrain rather than being parachuted into it.
+It runs on Aperos, the hardware in the field tier: embedded board, antennas, sensor interfaces, power conditioning.
+The Baqueano observes operational reality through Rastros, its perceptive layer of protocol decoding, timestamp resolution, preservation of units of measurement, and assembly of provenance.
+Multiple Baqueanos at one site cooperate as a Cuadrilla, a peer mesh implemented over NATS clustering with JetStream (D-006), providing at-least-once delivery and idempotent replay across reconnections.
+Across many sites, a Capataz, the fleet-management agent, coordinates many Baqueanos vertically.

-The cloud tier is the Pueblo (RCI-operated, multi-tenant SaaS) or Campamento (customer-operated, single-tenant on-prem).
+The cloud tier is the Pueblo, operated by RCI with multiple tenants on a SaaS deployment, or the Campamento, operated by the customer as a single tenant on-prem.
 Both are architecturally identical: the same institutions, the same disciplines, the same data shapes.
-The choice between them is a tenancy decision (D-003: hybrid isolation, with shared row-level-security for small tenants, dedicated PostgreSQL for whitelabel and large operators, full Campamento for customers requiring on-prem evidence boundaries).
+The choice between them is a tenancy decision per D-003, which sets hybrid isolation: row-level security shared for small tenants, dedicated PostgreSQL for whitelabel and large operators, and full Campamento for customers requiring on-prem evidence boundaries.

-Postas travel from Campo to Pueblo or Campamento along Senderos — the wire-transport layer, transport-agnostic at the application layer.
-Senderos may be Starlink (the default), customer WAN, cellular, or microwave; the Posta does not know which Sendero it traveled.
+Postas travel from Campo to Pueblo or Campamento along Senderos, the wire transport layer, agnostic of the transport at the application layer.
+Senderos may be Starlink, which is the default, or customer WAN, cellular, or microwave; the Posta does not know which Sendero it traveled.
 Egress is enforced by nftables on the Aperos under signed policy distributed by the Capataces (D-007); the firewall enforces, the application is not trusted to enforce.

 4. The three ledgers in one diagram

-The lexicon's structural commitment — three append-only ledgers (Pulpería for what was observed, Contaduría for what was derived, Cabildo for what was done to the system itself), all sealed by the Escribanía and feeding the Bóveda for long-term retention — is rendered in the authority and provenance diagram.
+The lexicon's structural commitment is that three ledgers only append: the Pulpería for what was observed, the Contaduría for what was derived, and the Cabildo for what was done to the system itself, all sealed by the Escribanía and feeding the Bóveda for long-term retention.
+This structure is rendered in the authority and provenance diagram.

-The Pulpería (named for the country general store / unofficial-official information hub of the rural Argentine pueblo, which kept the books that everyone in town referenced) is the operational ledger.
+The Pulpería is the operational ledger, named for the country general store and unofficial-official information hub of the rural Argentine pueblo, which kept the books that everyone in town referenced.
 Postas land here.
 They are validated, sealed by the Escribanía, and recorded as the canonical operational record.
-The Pulpería is append-only: Postas are never altered, never deleted, only added.
-Two-witness disagreements — the case where two sensors observing the same phenomenon produce conflicting Postas — are recorded as both Postas linked together with the disagreement flagged, never silently reconciled.
-Resolution, if it comes, is a formal procedure (the Careo) ruled on by an Árbitro; the ruling is itself a Cabildo event.
+The Pulpería only appends: Postas are never altered, never deleted, only added.
+Disagreements between two witnesses, where two sensors observing the same phenomenon produce conflicting Postas, are recorded as both Postas linked together with the disagreement flagged, never silently reconciled.
+Resolution, if it comes, is a formal procedure called the Careo, ruled on by an Árbitro; the ruling is itself a Cabildo event.

-The Contaduría (named for the colonial Spanish-American accountancy office, which read from the day-to-day books of the pulpería and produced balanced derivations under a chart of accounts) is the corporate ledger.
-The Contaduría reads Postas from the Pulpería and produces Asientos — derived entries — under a Plan de Cuentas (chart of accounts / methodology specification).
-Each Plan de Cuentas is version-stamped and immutable per Cierre (periodic close).
+The Contaduría is the corporate ledger, named for the colonial Spanish-American accountancy office, which read from the day-to-day books of the pulpería and produced balanced derivations under a chart of accounts.
+The Contaduría reads Postas from the Pulpería and produces Asientos, the derived entries, under a Plan de Cuentas, the chart of accounts or methodology specification.
+Each Plan de Cuentas is version-stamped and immutable per Cierre, the periodic close.
 When methodology changes, a new Plan de Cuentas version takes effect at the next Cierre forward; the prior version's Asientos remain queryable in perpetuity.
-Cierres operate in dual mode (D-017): event-driven (end-of-well, end-of-stage, end-of-campaign) and calendar-based (monthly default).
-Authoring authority is per-tenant configurable (D-016): Contador-only, Configurator-Contador-Approver, or pair-authoring.
+Cierres operate in two modes per D-017: driven by events such as end of well, end of stage, or end of campaign, and driven by calendar on a monthly default.
+Authoring authority is configurable per tenant per D-016, with three patterns: Contador-only, Configurator-Contador-Approver, or pair-authoring.

-The Cabildo (named for the colonial-era town council, the seat of municipal authority where decisions of consequence were ratified and recorded in books distinct from the pulpería's commercial books) is the audit ledger.
-Every configuration change in the platform, every authorization granted, every methodology version registered, every export issued, every Careo resolved, every Cartilla revoked — every act upon the system is recorded in the Cabildo.
-Coverage is default-deny per D-018: every event is a Cabildo event unless an Approver authors a scoped, expiring exclusion (which is itself a Cabildo event).
-A global must-not-exclude list — Plan de Cuentas transitions, Cierre signings, exports, Cartilla lifecycle, egress policy changes, Escribanía mode transitions — applies to all tenants.
+The Cabildo is the audit ledger, named for the colonial-era town council, the seat of municipal authority where decisions of consequence were ratified and recorded in books distinct from the pulpería's commercial books.
+Every configuration change in the platform, every authorization granted, every methodology version registered, every export issued, every Careo resolved, every Cartilla revoked: every act upon the system is recorded in the Cabildo.
+Coverage defaults to deny per D-018: every event is a Cabildo event unless an Approver authors a scoped, expiring exclusion, which is itself a Cabildo event.
+A global list of event types may never be excluded, covering Plan de Cuentas transitions, Cierre signings, exports, Cartilla lifecycle, changes to egress policy, and transitions of the Escribanía's mode.
+This global list applies to all tenants.

 5. A worked example: a CCL Posta from sensor to Testimonio

-At t₀ — observation in the Campo.
+At t₀, observation in the Campo.
 A wireline tool string at ~3,200 m measured depth produces a magnetic-anomaly reading at the moment the tool passes a casing collar joint.
 The Aperos's serial interface receives the bytes; the Baqueano decodes them through its CCL adapter, which is a generalization of the rci-ascii-to-mqtt v1 pattern (D-004).
-The Baqueano resolves three things on the spot: the source-asserted timestamp (t_source, from the tool's clock), the Baqueano-receive timestamp (t_recv_field, from the Aperos's PTP-synced clock), and the original unit of measurement (unit_code).
+The Baqueano resolves three things on the spot: the timestamp asserted by the source, called t_source and taken from the tool's clock; the receive timestamp at the Baqueano, called t_recv_field and taken from the Aperos's PTP-synced clock; and the original unit of measurement, unit_code.
 It assembles a Posta envelope:

 { tenant_id: "ccl-pilot-01",